Parallel Test-Time Scaling for Latent Reasoning Models: Introduction

 Large language models (LLMs) have achieved remarkable performance on challenging tasks through test-time scaling (TTS), where more inference compute leads to better results.
 Such scaling is often realized through explicit Chain-of-Thought (CoT) reasoning~\cite{wei_chain--thought_2022}, where models verbalize intermediate solving steps in natural language, generate long token sequences over which compute can be scaled. \ One promising direction is to scale in parallel~\cite{fu_deep_2025, qu_optimizing_2025,snell_scaling_2024}, which samples multiple reasoning paths and aggregates outcomes via methods such as majority voting~\cite{wang_self-consistency_2022}, best-of-$N$ ~\cite{zhou_least--most_2022}, or guided search~\cite{uesato_solving_2022}.
 Through parallel scaling, models transform extra inference compute directly into stronger capabilities, without any need for parameter updates or retraining.

 Moving beyond explicit token-by-token reasoning, recent works show that reasoning can instead unfold in latent space, with vector representations replacing tokens as the intermediate steps in autoregressive generation~\cite{li_implicit_2025, chen_reasoning_2025}.
-This paradigm, also known as continuous CoT (CCOT), has the potential to match or even surpass explicit CoT while being more compact and efficient, resembling intuitive human reasoning~\cite{COCONUT, shen_codi_2025, COLAR, wu_parallel_2025}.
-By compressing or distilling explicit reasoning into continuous representations, these methods not only speed up inference but also capture abstract patterns difficult to express in language, positioning latent reasoning as a promising direction for advancing LLM capabilities.
+This paradigm, also known as continuous CoT (CCOT), has the potential to match or even surpass explicit CoT while being more compact and computationally efficient, resembling intuitive human reasoning~\cite{COCONUT, shen_codi_2025, COLAR, wu_parallel_2025}.
+By effectively compressing or distilling explicit reasoning into continuous representations, these methods not only speed up inference but also capture abstract patterns difficult to express in natural language, positioning latent reasoning as a promising direction for advancing LLM capabilities.

 Given the promising potential of latent reasoning, and that parallel TTS can effectively utilize additional generated tokens to deliver superior performance~\cite{wang_self-consistency_2022, muennighoffS1SimpleTesttime2025, snell_scaling_2024}, a natural question arises: \textbf{can latent reasoning models also benefit from parallel TTS?} Extending parallel TTS into latent reasoning models is appealing but non-trivial.
-First, latent reasoning models lack the fundamental sampling capability: while token-based models generate logits that enable commonly-used sampling strategies like top-k or nucleus sampling--as illustrated in Figure~\ref{fig:main-token}, latent models operate on continuous vectors without an explicit probability distribution, making it difficult to produce diverse reasoning paths.
+First, latent reasoning models lack the fundamental sampling capability: while token-based models generate logits that enable commonly-used sampling strategies like top-k or nucleus sampling--as illustrated in Figure~\ref{fig:main-token}, latent models operate on continuous vectors without an explicit probability distribution and therefore lack an inherent mechanism to stochastically generate multiple reasoning paths.

 Second, the aggregation mechanism used in token-based models does not directly apply to latent reasoning models: while token-based methods typically utilize token-level probabilities to rank reasoning trajectories, latent reasoning models provide no inherent likelihoods or stepwise scores, making it difficult to evaluate or aggregate the sampled latent reasoning paths.